 As a result, we are confident that students commencing courses in 2022/23 who have protected rights but do not meet the 3 years’ residence requirement in the UK will not have been placed at a disadvantage compared to UK nationals domiciled in Scotland.
 They will continue to benefit from home tuition fee status and as such will enjoy equal treatment with UK nationals in line with Article 23(1) of the Withdrawal Agreement.
 The number of students in this category appears to be low.
 SAAS are aware of a very small number of students in this cohort for the academic year 2022/23, all of whom have been assessed as having home fee status and are receiving support towards their tuition fees (but no living cost support).

 To put this beyond doubt, we intend to write to the sector to make it clear that we expect institutions to continue to assess students in this category as home fee students.
 They will continue to be eligible until the expiry of the 3-year period from Exit Day (30 December 2023), at which point they will qualify for full student support as persons with protected rights who meet the 3-year residence requirement in the UK.
 We will ask all institutions to contact us if they have not assessed any students with protected rights who have been living in the UK for less than 3 years as home fee students, so that further corrective action may be taken.”

 Scottish Government officials have also agreed to bring forward amending legislation.

-The IMA is continuing to work with the Scottish Government in respect of the issues raised in this report.
-In the meantime, any citizen experiencing difficulties in exercising their rights are encouraged to report a complaint through the IMA Portal.
+Any citizen experiencing difficulties in exercising their rights is encouraged to report a complaint through the IMA Portal.